idatis-org/becalm-frontend/README.md

-# Becalm server
+# Becalm Frontend

-This server holds data about the patients, the devices posting data, and the sensor data posted by the devices.
+This web application shows data about the patients, the devices posting data, and the sensor data posted by the devices.

 ## Getting started 🚀